Juliette Fay

 The Healing Power of Fiction

-Filed Under: Blog Tagged With: author, book, Bridget Jones's Diary, characters, fiction, fiction writing, friendship, healing, Major Pettigrew's Last Stand, novel, reading, The Given Day, Their Eyes Were Watching God, writing
+Blog author, book, Bridget Jones's Diary, characters, fiction, fiction writing, friendship, healing, Major Pettigrew's Last Stand, novel, reading, The Given Day, Their Eyes Were Watching God, writing

 Desperately Seeking Anne Tyler: Starting a Novel and Looking for Inspiration